We are aware that the Coronavirus (COVID-19) and its associated measures will have a range of impacts on our students.

-We’re also working with Sports Clubs and Societies to consider ways they can continue to engage with each other, albeit remotely.
+We’re also working with Sports Clubs and Societies to consider ways they can continue to engage with each other.
 Further below we have some early ideas for ways in which students can stay connected but also activities that can be undertaken.

 Tools for staying connected

 There are a range of useful tools available for connecting with others beyond the usual Facebook, Twitter, Messenger and WhatsApp many of us are already used to using.

 Whilst it’s true that we can catch up in voice calls try using video chat platforms more.
 Seeing a person’s body language and facial expressions makes a real difference, and different surroundings will give you a sense of change and variety.

 If you usually meet a group of friends for lunch or a drink somewhere, then why not use a group video platform such as Zoom to all get together online?
 The SU staff have been catching up having lunch together and it’s helped to keep a sense of normality and connection when they might otherwise be alone eating or have a drink.
 There are a number of platforms that you could use:

 - Zoom - This video conferencing platform is free to use allowing users to host meetings of up to 100 participants.
 While a user can hold an unlimited number of meetings, meetings with more than one other person are limited to 40 minutes.

 - Microsoft Teams - Many of you may have already used this as part of your course, but for those yet to do so it allows you to create public or private teams (groups) to which you can add members, chat, upload and share files as well as connect to a variety of apps.